-I came across the following Japanese Proverbs through a friend of mine who understands my like for anything that can help improve in life.
+I came across the following Japanese Proverbs through a friend of mine, who understands my like for anything that can help improve my life.
 I am certainly not perfect neither do I carry a perfect life.
 I live my life in the only way that I can, which is by doing what makes me happy.

 A lot of things have changed for us, not just with each other but also with the quality of people we surround ourselves with.
 We have developed the ability to be real with each other, to not fear criticism from others and not fear being vulnerable with each other.
 We have learned to gently push and encourage each other to develop; it’s been a rocky road but when one choses to be real with another person, the experience is unlike anything that can be described.